-Press Ctrl-c to copy the contents of the cell to the clipboard (or right click while pointing on the cell and select copy from the context menu)
+Press Ctrl-c (this is the short cut command for Copy) to copy the contents of the cell to the clipboard (or right click while pointing on the cell and select copy from the context menu)

 Cell J10 will now have a blinking border indicating that this is the cell from which the data have been copied.
 The formula in cell J10 has been copied to the clipboard.
 Think of the clipboard as a temporary holding area for a single set of data.
-Once something is on the clipboard it can be pasted anywhere you want-in this spreadsheet, or in another spreadsheet, or into some other document altogether, such as a Word document, PowerPoint document, Paint document, and so on.
+Once something is on the clipboard it can be pasted anywhere you want-whether in this spreadsheet, or in another spreadsheet, or into some other document altogether, such as a Word document, a PowerPoint document, a Paint document, or wherever on your own computer.